mapninja/Earthsys144/week02/01_PICK_ONE_TO_TURN_IN_introducing_arcgis_fieldmaps_and_arcgis_online_for_data_collection.md

 > **Field methods note:** Good field data is not just about quantity.
 Try to be consistent about what counts as a feature, use the categories carefully, and write notes that would make sense to another person looking at the data later.

+> **Concept note: Why wait for a better GPS fix?** When you first open a field app, the device may still be refining its estimate of where you are.
+Waiting a little longer can improve the accuracy reading.
+In some workflows, especially environmental or infrastructure surveys, even a few extra seconds can produce a more reliable location.

 ## Part 4: Multi-User Editing

 Management of multiple field workers can be implemented through the use of **Groups** in ArcGIS Online.
 You can create a group with appropriate permissions so that people in that group can access and use the deployed map for data collection.